 We do not run stained glass cutting and leading courses.

-We will not lead the glass pieces the participants paint.
-To have a special finish around those pieces, this can be done by Nathalie at an extra cost.
+We do not lead the glass pieces the participants' paint.
+To have a special finish around those pieces can be done by Nathalie at an extra cost.

 Stained Glass Online Mentoring - Using Zoom